-Hand Bells II: Instrumental Ensemble (U41625)
+Hand Bells II: Instrumental Ensemble (U41625) 2 semesters, 2 credits Project Based Learning Course

 Recommended: Selection by Director

 Intermediate skill level is required to participate in this class.
 Members must attend all concerts.
 Music reading is required.
 Counts as a Fine Art credit for the AHD.